danryan/spice/README.md

 # spice

 Spice is a zesty Chef API wrapper.
-It's primary purpose is to let you easily integrate your apps with a (Chef)[http://opscode.com/chef] server easily.
-Spice provides support for the [entire released Chef API](http://wiki.opscode.com/display/chef/Server+API)
+Its primary purpose is to let you easily integrate your apps with a (Chef)[http://opscode.com/chef] server easily.
+Spice provides support for the [Chef API](http://wiki.opscode.com/display/chef/Server+API)

 ## Installation